spritesheet.py

 Args:

-spritesheet_file (str): Path to the sprite sheet file
+spritesheet_file (Union[str, Path, SpriteSheet]): Path to the sprite sheet file or SpriteSheet instance

 size (Tuple[int, int]): Size of each sprite (width, height)